-Harmful microorganisms can be grouped on the basis of how they cause harm.
+Harmful microorganisms can be grouped based on how they cause harm.

 - Pathogens or disease-causing microorganisms is the first category which can further be sub-divided into pathogens that have the potential to attack humans directly( Vibriocholerae, Mycobacterium tuberculosis) and the second sub-group is the zoonotic microbes, which are the entities such as animals or insects that carry pathogens (Malaria carried by mosquito Anopheles and Rabies by infected dog bite)

-- The opportunistic pathogens forms the second category.
+- The opportunistic pathogens form the second category.
 These pathogens can affect humans only if a person falls sick due to a chronic disease, a cut, bleeding, immuno-compromised patients etc.(Example – Pseudomonas aeruginosa)

 - The third category of pathogens attacks indirectly by secretion of toxic substances causing harmful effects to humans. ( Example – Clostridium tetani)

-Microorganisms can also be classified as fungi, bacteria, virus, protozoa etc.
+Microorganisms can also be classified as fungi, bacteria, viruses, protozoa etc.

-Not all microbes are harmful, some are very beneficial to the humankind.
-Few precautionary measures need to be administered against the harmful microbes by monitoring and controlling microbial activity.
+Not all microbes are harmful, some are very beneficial to humankind.
+Few precautionary measures need to be administered against harmful microbes by monitoring and controlling microbial activity.